-Canadian Protection Plan (CPP): This company offers some of their non-medical plans to people with Zika disease.
+Canadian Protection Plan: This company offers some of their non-medical plans to people with Zika disease.
 You can apply for simplified issue, term and permanent plans.

 Quote example: Canada Protection Plan offers a Simplified Issue Term 20 Policy with monthly premiums of $25.20 (adding up to $302.4/year)

-Assumption Life: Similarly to CPP, Assumption Life offers traditional, fully underwritten insurance plans to people with Zika disease.
+Assumption Life: Similarly to Canada Protection Plan, Assumption Life offers traditional, fully underwritten insurance plans to people with Zika disease.

 Quote example: Assumption Life’s fully underwritten Term 20 plan will cost $19.35/month (adding up to $232.2/year).